Bit of an odd one. It’s personally never happened to me, but I imagine it’s far short of being unbelievably uncommon.

 She looked particularly troubled this morning, and I could tell something was on her mind, besides from her undisguised contempt for the mess I always leave her to deal with.

 As she was hoovering around me, she glanced over, paused, and then asked for my opinion on an issue.
 My ears perked and she saw she had captured my attention.
 Was she about to confess her love for me?
-Was this cleaner/bachelor scene about to turn into what it should have been from day one?
-Classic porn.
+Was this the moment?

 I must confess, I’m not entirely sure what the legal status is of the person renting the room, whether it be “tenant” or “lodger”, but for the sake of ease and familiarity, I’m going to refer to her as a tenant, because that’s all I’ve dealt with.
 I’ve only been a live-in sex-slave, never landlord.
 The laws do differ for all three.